lhossack/safe_url_checker/README.md

 ## Release Process
 For a release to go to test:
 - All code changes need to go through final review before being merged.
-- All unit and integration tests must be passing. #TODO automate this with CI
+- All unit and integration tests must be passing. #TODO automate these checks in CI
 - All documentation must be up to date and building, including version information.
 - All end to end tests must be passing on sandbox environments.
 - #TODO: Static analysis tools are not yet incorporated into the workflow, but they will also be required to pass